BTNGaming/BTN-Cogs/adventure/Tutorial2.md

  - Forge Ability !forge (Can forge items into new quality, causing them to increase in stats)
 ### Psychic (Available @ REBIRTH 30)
  - Intelligence and Luck affects this class ability to reveal more information from an enemy.
- - Instite Ability !insite ( This allows a Psychic to expose the current enemy's weakeness to the party)
+ - Instite Ability !insight ( This allows a Psychic to expose the current enemy's weakeness to the party)